 All the while the ladder continued to increase velocity (that sound you hear when a ladder is scrapping against the roof when it is coming down), all I could do was hang-on.
 When the ladder hit the other snow bank and came to that sudden stop – I couldn’t hold on any longer.
 The last thing I remember as I was falling is “Oh f-bomb – This is gonna hurt”.

-Yes, time does slow down in those kind of situations and while the wild ride only took seconds, it seemed like an eternity.
+Yes, time does slow down in that kind of situation and while the wild ride only took seconds, it seemed like an eternity.

 Gravity worked perfectly and I landed on my back – dropping that 10 feet – hurt…bad.

-While trying to breath and slow down my heart rate, I finally got up the courage to move.
-The shoulder hurt, but had gone back in place, my legs and hands wriggled and when moved they were all under my control (relief), my right lower back felt like someone had a knife in it, the right knee hurt pretty bad and my right achilles area felt like someone had hit it with a sledge hammer (I figured screwed up hip, torn ACL and broken ankle – at the least).
+While trying to breathe and slow down my heart rate, I finally got up the courage to move.
+The shoulder hurt, but had gone back in place, my legs and hands wriggled and when moved they were all under my control (relief), my right lower back felt like someone had a knife in it, the right knee hurt pretty bad and my right Achilles area felt like someone had hit it with a sledgehammer (I figured screwed up hip, torn ACL and a broken ankle – at the least).

 I lifted my head up to look around and there were no big red splotches in the white snow.